Spectral properties of Ruelle transfer operators for regular Gibbs measures and decay of correlations for contact Anosov flows: Introduction and Results

 In Sect.
 4 we state several lemmas concerning the non-integrability of the flow due to the preservation of a contact form.
 Lemma 4.1 is Liverani's Lemma B.7 from \cite{L2} -- see below.
 The rest of Sect.
 4 has to do with Lyapunov exponents and all statements involve a certain fixed Pesin set $P_0$ with exponentially small tails and fixed constants $\hep_0, \hd_0 > 0$.
 Given an integer $m$, let $\Xi_m$ be the set of those Lyapunov regular points $x \in R$ such that $\pp^j(x) \notin P_0$ `relatively frequently' for $0 \leq j < m$, more precisely

 By the choice of $P_0$, the sets $\Xi_m$ have exponentially small measure: $\mu(\Xi_m) \leq C\, e^{-cm}$ for some constants $C, c > 0$.
-Lemmas 4.2 - 4.4 deal with unstable cylinders $\cc$ in $R$ that have common points with $P_0 \setminus \Xi_m$.
-For such cylinders $\cc$ we can estimate their diameters, or rather the diameter of their projections $\hcc$ to a true unstable manifold, by using powers of the smallest `unstable' Lyapunov exponent $\lambda_1 > 1$.
-We also get an important estimate for the temporal distance function (see Sect.
-2):
+Lemmas 4.2 - 4.4 deal with unstable cylinders $\cc$ of length $m$ in $R$ that have common points with $P_0 \setminus \Xi_m$.
+For such cylinders $\cc$ we can estimate their diameters, or rather the diameter of {\it their projections $\check{\cc}$ to a true unstable manifold}, by using powers of the smallest `unstable' Lyapunov exponent $\lambda_1 > 1$.
+We also get an important estimate for the temporal distance function:

 for some constants $C, \beta > 0$ independent of $\cc$ and $m$, whenever $x,z \in \cc$, $y',y'' \in W^s_\ep(z)$.
 This is the contents of Lemma 4.2.
 Its proof is given in Sect.
 9.

 The non-integrability Lemma 4.3 plays a very important role in the proof of the main result.
 It has to do with an important feature in the general construction of Dolgopyat's contraction operators, although here the situation is significantly more complicated than the one in \cite{D1} (and also the one in \cite{St2}).
 Given a large integer $N > > 1$ for cylinders $\cc$ of length $m$ with $\cc \cap P_0\setminus \Xi_m \neq \e$ we construct families of points $y_1, y_2$ in $\pp^N(V) \cap W^s_\ep(Z)$, where $Z \in \cc \cap P_0\setminus \Xi_m$ and $V$ is a small neighbourhood of $Z$ in $W^u_\ep(Z)$ such that